 Joining the Hong Kong-based production late in prep, Hubbs was asked to shoot the picture in anamorphic widescreen.
 Unimpressed with the optics available from the studio camera department, he tracked down a set of Panavision lenses at a local HK rental house.

-The cinematographer detailed this story for an American Cinematographer retrospective article on the making of the film — four decades later.
+The cinematographer detailed this story for an American Cinematographer retrospective article on the making of the film in our July 2013 issue.

 In 2004, Enter the Dragon was selected by the Library of Congress for preservation in the National Film Registry.